The Price of Silence

 This is how the liberal international world order we know today came into being.
 Not even Roosevelt´s untimely death undermined the creation and development of the international liberal system, all future presidents, from Truman onwards, had a shared commitment to its development and protection.
 Instead of turning its back on the international system once again, the United States and its allies created an international world order based on dialogue, international cooperation and shared global governance under American leadership.
 At the Bretton Woods Conference in 1944, the United States and delegates from 44 nations set out to propose the new rules of the international monetary system, creating the International Monetary Fund, the World Bank and the international systems of currencies pegged to the dollar.
 At the Dumbarton Oaks Conference that same year, an international organization called the United Nations was planned to succeed the now defunct League of Nations.
 In 1945, at the San Francisco Conference, the United Nations was finally created having 51 original member nations, a headquarter in New York, an International Court of Justice, a Secretariat, a General Assembly and a Security Council to safeguard future generations from the scourge of war.
 In 1947, the Marshall Plan rebuilt Western Europe, safeguarding the world from the resurgence of fascism and the spread of communism beyond the Iron Curtain.
 The General Agreement on Tariffs and Trade (GATT) was reached that same year, promoting free trade by lowering and eliminating tariffs and quotas.
 GATT would later give rise to the World Trade Organization in 1994.
 Regional military alliances such as NATO were forged to protect allied countries from attack by expansionistic totalitarian foes such as the Soviet Union.
 In 1948, the UN General Assembly issued the Universal Declaration of Human Rights setting out, for the first time, a series of human rights to be universally acknowledged and protected.

 Whatever criticisms are levelled at this liberal international world order, it was humanity´s best hope of addressing its problems through international cooperation, avoiding or mitigating the effects of war.
 Although future generations were not spared from the scourge of war, as the UN Charter originally promised, even when dialogue and international cooperation could not avoid armed conflict, it mitigated its nefarious effects.
 From its 51 original member countries, the United Nations would grow to house 193 member nations from all regions of the world.
-While the General Assembly served as a parliament, where every nation had equal say in world affairs, the Security Council settled matters related to war and peace taking into account the unavoidable power disparities of the world, granting veto power to its five permanent members, victorious in the Second World War.
+While the General Assembly served as a parliament, where every nation had equal say in world affairs, the Security Council settled matters related to war and peace, always taking into account the unavoidable power disparities of the world, granting veto power to its five permanent members, all victorious in the Second World War.

 Despite helping guarantee peace and prosperity for 75 years, this international liberal world order has now come under the attack of the President of the United States himself.
 In Donald Trump´s view, the best interests of the United States were neglected for much too long, and the time has come to make America great again.
 In his inaugural speech, "carnage" was the word he used to describe the state of the country that he received from his predecessor.
 The lauded system of global governance based on international cooperation was only a liberal subterfuge for allowing other countries to take advantage of the United States´ well-meaning largesse.
 Trump has a zero sum view of international relations where one party always wins and another always loses.
-Applying a transactional approach to international politics, diplomacy is reduced to a series of business deals whose political benefits may be hard to measure, but apparent financial benefits are always emphasized.
+Applying a transactional approach to international politics, diplomacy is reduced to a series of business deals whose political benefits may be hard to measure, while the apparent financial gain is always emphasized.
 International cooperation gives way to unilateral action, the might of the United States coercing bitter rivals or adversaries into compliance through force, intimidation, retribution or tough bilateral negotiations.
 Little importance is awarded to international organizations, perceived as an unwanted limitation on unilateral American power.
 Multilateral international cooperation is set aside in favor of bilateral negotiations where greater power disparities can coerce the other party into accepting the most financially favorable terms possible for the United Sates, regardless of other less quantifiable benefits, or perhaps even despite them.

 Contrary to the customary respect the United States awarded its allies and the international system, the Trump administration has made a long list of unilateral policy decisions, based on this isolationist “America First” worldview, that undermined global governance.
+This blatant disregard for international cooperation can be aptly illustrated in several ways.
 For example, President Trump unilaterally annulled the Iranian Joint Comprehensive Plan of Action, promising to renegotiate a new deal that would permanently prevent Iran from becoming a nuclear power, compelling compliance through economic sanctions or the use of force if necessary.
 After denouncing climate change as a liberal hoax, he abandoned the Paris Climate Accord of 2015, horrifying the entire international community.
 Openly favoring protectionism in place of free trade, he abandoned the Trans-Pacific Partnership treaty, a free trade agreement signed by 12 Pacific Rim countries, accounting for 40% of global trade.
 He also forced Mexico and Canada to renegotiate NAFTA, obstructed the appellate system of the World Trade Organization, and even threatened to leave the organization entirely.
 Trump started a trade war with a rising China that will cost the global economy 700 billion dollars, according to IMF estimates.
 He questioned NATO´s protracted existence for being overly expensive and supposedly obsolete despite the war in Crimea.
 Trump shamelessly obstructed the normal functioning of the United Nations by withholding America´s contribution to its annual budget.
 He declared that close military allies such as Japan should pay more for protection or perhaps even develop their own nuclear deterrent, becoming less reliant on the security provided by American troops and nuclear umbrella.
-Finally, he never came across a single nuclear arms control treaty he actually liked, abandoning the Intermediate Nuclear Forces Treaty, threatening to rescind the Open Skies Treaty, and refusing to renew the New Start treaty.
+Finally, he never came across a single nuclear arms control treaty he actually supported, abandoning the Intermediate Nuclear Forces Treaty, threatening to rescind the Open Skies Treaty, and refusing to renew the New Start treaty.
 These are only but a few examples of unilateral policies that illustrate Trump´s blatant disregard for the element of international cooperation that helped guarantee peace and prosperity for the past 75 years.

 It is almost beginning to look like Trump actually prefers the piracy of an anarchic international system where might makes right, to an ordered international community of nations bound by diplomacy, shared interest and international law.
 Whereas before the United States was seen as the guarantor of the international liberal world order, it now wants to be seen as its outlier challenger, for no logically discernible reason other than an entirely misperceived view of its own national interest in economic, political or military terms.
 If Trump´s nativist isolationism bears any resemblance to that of republicans during Woodrow Wilson´s time, it is not difficult to understand why the United States won World War I, proposed the creation of the League of Nations, only to later refuse to ratify the treaty of Versailles, and turn its back on the international system for twenty years.